Return to work interview

 - in cases where there is room for improved attendance, an employee must be told what is expected and the likely consequences if this does not happen.
 They should also be told if their level of absence is potentially putting their job at risk.

-If an employee is disabled or has been made disabled due to their illness, you are legally required to make reasonable adjustments to enable the employee to continue working.
+If an employee is disabled you are legally required to make reasonable adjustments.
+This also applies if the employee has been made disabled due to their illness.
+This will enable the employee to continue working.

-If an employee is repeatedly absent and the return-to-work interviews do not help with improving the employee’s attendance record, you may wish to take further action.
+You can take action if an employee is repeatedly absent and the interviews do not help with the employee’s attendance record.

-However, repeated unexplained or unjustified absences may be treated as a conduct issue and lead to disciplinary action and ultimately dismissal.
+However, repeated unexplained or unjustified absences may be treated as a conduct issue.
+It can lead to disciplinary action and ultimately dismissal.

 Remember, to maintain good practice in return to work interviews, you must: